 According to original documents in the town’s archives, King Conrad IV requested his citizens to build a 12 foot high wall around the city.
 In return, King Conrad issued a 4 year tax exemption to all citizens, following the wall’s completion.

 A pebbled, herringbone building pattern can be observed in the lower part of the wall.

 The wall’s middle section was built from recovered stones about 100 years later.
 The upper part of the wall was fitted with sandstone blocks, just prior to the Battle of Murten in 1476.

-For safety reasons, the ring wall is closed during the carnival season and during Youth Festival "Solennität"
+For safety reasons, the town rampart walls are closed during the carnival season and during Youth Festival "Solennität"